denise-df/The-Librarian-from-Alexandria---804611/README.md

 3. **Experiment 3 – MobileNetV2 (Partial Fine-Tuning)**
 Purpose: Test whether a lightweight architecture with selective fine-tuning and strong data augmentation could outperform deeper models.

-- MobileNetV2 from `torchvision.models`
+MobileNetV2 from `torchvision.models` was trained in multiple configurations:
-- Trained in multiple configurations:
+- CPU-only (5 epochs): ~58% acc
-  - Frozen backbone + new head
+- Partial fine-tuning (14 epochs): ~73.4% acc, ~0.70 F1
-  - Partially unfrozen layers + head
+- No augmentation (10 epochs): ~71.43% acc
-  - With and without aggressive data augmentation
+- Aggressive augmentation (7 epochs): peaked at ~63% acc

+The best configuration proved to be partial fine-tuning with dropout(0.4) + moderate augmentation.
 This model achieved the best performance (up to ~73% accuracy), confirming that selective fine-tuning and data augmentation can compensate for compute limitations and dataset size.
 Its efficiency also made it suitable for deployment in lower-resource environments.

 &nbsp;